maxineattobrah/portfolio/final_project_maxineattobrah.md

 After showing an overview of the most popular brands I feel it would be a good idea to discuss the platforms people can buy and sell from after a shoe has sold out of retail storees.
 I decided to go with a bar chart because it shows the comparison well.
 GOAT and FlightClub have similar pricing so a pie chart would not be helpful because it would be harder to see the slight difference.

 <img src="twsd_final_project_barchart.PNG" alt="Starbucks Map" width="100%" height="100%">

+I would like to create more charts like comparing retail prices to resell prices for various but I am looking for more data in the mean time.

 # The Data